 KeepSolid VPN company and jurisdiction

 The company behind VPN Unlimited is KeepSolid Inc. KeepSolid Inc. offers a variety of digital products and is based in the United States.
 As we’ve discussed before, the United States is generally considered to be a bad jurisdiction for VPN services.
 This is mainly due to unfavorable surveillance laws and practices (see Five Eyes).
-While there are many good options if you need a good VPN for USA, I would not really recommend a VPN that is based in the US.
+While there are various options if you need a good VPN for USA, I would generally not recommend a VPN that is based in the US.

 KeepSolid markets a variety of different products in addition to the VPN service, which you can see below: